Seafood-Globalization-Lab/knb-submit/README.md

 - Wait for entire datapackage to upload to the KNB production site/node AND index the datapackage (backend system to recognize the new datapackage).
 This may take a bit.
 - Inspect GUI representation of the EML on the website
-- Click button "Publish with DOI" at the middle right of the dataset webpage (Highlighted with pink in image below).
+- Click button "Publish with DOI" at the middle right of the dataset webpage (_Highlighted with pink in screenshot below_).

 ![Screenshot of a KNB dataset webpage where an author can click to publish the dataset with a DOI (highlighted with pink), and where to obtain the dataset resource map identifier to use in `03_inspect_KNB_EML.R`](./images/screenshot_DOI_resourcemap.png)